lborocs/22cob290-part2-team-10/README.md

   - Already done for the pages available in navbar (`home`, `forum`, etc.)
 - Run locally and see all examples at [`http://localhost:3000/examples`](http://localhost:3000/examples)

+> !!!!
+TODO: use a state manager like zustand to store userInfo instead of passing it to every component in page

 #### Layout/Sidebar

 Need to wrap your page's content in a `Layout` component